Aseptic Filling Fundamentals

 Special attention must be paid to the packaging used.
 The packaging in aseptic packing systems plays a very important role because, if it cannot be hermetically sealed to provide an effective barrier to oxygen and to light, the sterilization achieved in the preparation stages will be lost.

 Various forms of aseptic packages, commonly called aseptic bags, are currently available on the market.
 These comprise the bag itself, together with a filling nozzle, a cap and an outer container.
-The most commonly available sizes of bags are 11, 22, 44 and 440 lb although the weights will vary with the specific density of the product contained.
+The most commonly available sizes of bags are 5, 10, 20 and 200 kg although the weights will vary with the specific density of the product contained.

-The barrier material in these bags is normally vacuum metalized polyester or vinyl ethyl alcohol while the body of the bag is normally low or medium density polyethylene.
+The barrier material in these bags is normally vacuum metallized polyester or vinyl ethyl alcohol while the body of the bag is normally low or medium density polyethylene.

 The HRS Aseptic Filler is ideally suited to satisfy the requirements of different markets: